macauyeah/AnProgrammerPrepares/src/spring/springBootLesson/04-spring-web-spring-data.md

 add in memory user, role, userdetails

-and modify test case, with user password only;
+and modify test case, with user password only; (by set header, dont use mock user, because it will ignore UserDetailsService)

 and we never run the real server;